mohanvive/siddhi-guides/alerts-static-threshold/README.md

 2. Unzip the `siddhi-runner-x.x.x.zip`.
 3. Configure the necessary environmental variables

-   In the above provided Siddhi app, there are some environmental variables (EMAIL_PASSWORD, EMAIL_USERNAME, and SENDER_EMAIL_ADDRESS) which are required to be set to send email alerts based on the Siddhi queries defined.
+   In the above provided Siddhi app, there are some environmental variables (EMAIL_USERNAME, EMAIL_PASSWORD, and SENDER_EMAIL_ADDRESS) which are required to be set to send email alerts based on the Siddhi queries defined.
 Again, there is a mock service configured to receive the throttle decisions (instructions given below), and its host is configured via LOGGER_SERVICE_HOST environment property.
-    Hence, make sure to set the environmental variables with the proper values in the system.
+    Hence, make sure to set the environmental variables with the proper values in the system (make sure to follow necessary steps based on the underneath operating system).

 4. Start Siddhi app with the runner config by executing the following commands from the distribution directory.

      ```